-After university they moved to London and following a brief flirtation with accountancy and power suits, she ended up working at the Church Commissioners in the Redundant Churches Department.
+After university, they moved to London and following a brief flirtation with accountancy, she ended up working at the Church Commissioners in the Redundant Churches Department.
 Working in various policy roles for the C of E national church institutions for over 13 years, her final post was as Policy Advisor for Marriage and Family Life, advising bishops in the House of Lords, writing reports for General Synod and responding to government consultations and liaising with other charities and NGOs.
-Meanwhile, she became a Deanery Lay Chair, trained as a Reader in the Southwark Diocese and had two children.
+Alongside this, she became a Deanery Lay Chair, and had two children.

-In her ‘spare’ time, Jo enjoys keeping fit, gin/wine and cooking, dancing, piano/singing, bringing her children up as inclusive and feminists, and going on holidays, which often tend to involve supporting Matthew do an ironman triathlon first.
+In her ‘spare’ time, Jo enjoys keeping fit, gin/wine and cooking, dancing, piano/singing, and going on holidays, which often tend to involve supporting Matthew to do an ironman triathlon first.

-Over the last 20 years Jo has found that many dear friends and colleagues, as well as mentors and ministers, have been in the LGBT+ community.
+Over the last 20 years, Jo has found that many dear friends and colleagues, as well as mentors and ministers, have been in the LGBT+ community.
 She is a passionate advocate for inclusion, using her academic and institutional contexts to reflect on and promote Jesus’ radical inclusive love and welcome to all.
+From 2011-2019, as an LLM in Surrey, she was very involved in running ‘Rainbow masses’ at her parish church.
 She hopes her knowledge and experience will aid her in serving OBOF in their continuing important work.